storyblok/storyblok-docs/content/management/v1/topics/typescript.md

 | `ISbRetrieveMultipleFieldTypesParams` | [Field Types Resource](#core-resources/field-types/retrieve-multiple-field-types) | `GetFieldTypes` | `MAPIFieldTypes` |
 | `ISbRetrieveMultipleWorkflowStageChangesParams` | [Workflow Stage Changes Resource](#core-resources/workflow-stage-changes/get-all) | `GetWorkflowStageChanges` | `MAPIWorkflowStages` |

-As for any <strong>Typescript</strong> file, if one uses a good code editor, hovering over the interface will show the interface's description.
+As for any <strong>Typescript</strong> file, if you use a good code editor, hovering over the interface will show the interface's description.